geoklou/bamazon/README.md

 Navigation at Command Prompt
 -----------------------------------------------------------------
-node + program name -- run a program
+type: node <program file name, including extension> to run that program

-clear -- clear the terminal
+type: clear to clear the terminal

-Control + c -- return to command prompt
+key <Control> + key <c> to return to Command Prompt